 Attention E-commerce Sellers: Streamlined Sales Tax Is A'comin'

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »For more than a decade, online retailers have been able to make the case that they can't be required to collect sales tax.
+Opinions expressed by Entrepreneur contributors are their own.For more than a decade, online retailers have been able to make the case that they can't be required to collect sales tax.
 With every state, city, and county making its own sales-tax rules, it's just too complicated!

 Or was.
 After many years of effort, a streamlined sales tax bill has been introduced in Congress that aims to take the air out of that argument.
 The Main Street Fairness Act of 2010 would take a simplified sales tax scheme 23 states are currently participating in and make it a national norm.
 Presto, end of complexity in collecting sales tax.
 Pay up.